klajo/wpi/README.md

 Contributions
 -------------

 Contributions are more than welcome.
+Please commit them on a side branch (not master) with a descriptive name to make code reviews easier.

 Credits
 -------